taisei-project/libco/README.md

 ------------------------------------------------------------------------

 **Foreword:**
-libco is a cross-platform, public domain implementation of cooperative-multithreading; a feature that is sorely lacking from the ISO C/C++ standard.
+libco is a cross-platform implementation of cooperative-multithreading; a feature that is sorely lacking from the ISO C/C++ standard.
 The library is designed for maximum speed and portability, and not for safety or features.
 If safety or extra functionality is desired, a wrapper API can easily be written to encapsulate all library functions.
 Behavior of executing operations that are listed as not permitted below result in undefined behavior.
 They may work anyway, they may cause undesired / unknown behavior, or they may crash the program entirely.
 The goal of this library was to simplify the base API as much as possible, implementing only that which cannot be implemented using pure C. Additional functionality after this would only complicate ports of this library to new platforms.